Unlimited hay is necessary and a rabbit should eat a minimum of its body size a day. Here’s an overview of type of hay that we recommend for rabbits:

 Treats are just for fun and should be no more than 1 tablespoon per day.
 We recommend giving small cuts of fresh fruits such as carrots, strawberries, blueberries and apples.
 Oxbow, APD and Burgess also make delicious hay-based treats that are very enticing for the rabbits.
 We do not recommend milk cookies or yogurt drops as rabbits are lactose intolerant and can get diarrhoea.
 They also should not have access to chocolate, bread or fried food which are toxic to rabbits!

-Another healthy form of treats is natural herbs.
+Another healthy treats is natural herbs.
 In fact, wild rabbits do hunt for a variety of plants and flowers to ‘self-medicate’.
 Example of fresh herbs that are safe for rabbits include basil, oregano, parsley, dill, cilantro, mint and rosemary.
 You can also find dried herbs such as birch, chamomile, dandelion, echinacea, milk thistle, plantain and willow.
 A great way to introduce these herbs is to sprinkle them over their hay, vegetables or mix into their pellets to ‘spice’ things up.